Swisscard Cashback Credit Card Review 2023 – Free and 1% Cashback

 I said the cards were free.
 You do not have to pay an annual or monthly fee.
 On the other hand, many things are not free of charge with these cards.
 These extra fees are how these companies get money!

 Another thing this card is pretty bad at is payments in foreign currency.
-You will pay 2.5% of your payment if it is not in Swiss Francs.
+You will pay 2.5% of your payment if it is not in Swiss Francs or not in Switzerland.
 So, you should never use this card for foreign payments.
-If you want to make foreign payments for free, you should use a Revolut card.
+If you want to make foreign payments for a fair price, you should use a Neon card.
+Some users are reported that even some Swiss websites end up charging the fee with American Express but not with the standard Mastercard and Visa.
+So, it is possible that the rules for Amex are worse.

 Finally, if you carry a balance on your credit card, you will pay a hefty interest of 11.95%.
 Credit card interest is how credit card companies make most of their income.
 Of course, if you are serious about personal finance, you should never have credit card debt.
 Credit card debt is the worst kind of debt you can have!